Pforzheim University of Applied Sciences

 Pforzheim University is a public university of applied science in Germany.
 Located in Pforzheim, it was created to meet the demand for specialists in the jewelry industry and science, before it grew to become one of the most important and research-oriented universities of applied sciences in Germany.
 The main buildings of the campus are located in the southern part of the city (Tiefenbronner Straße), with affiliated institutes scattered around the city Pforzheim.

 The Pforzheim University Business School is one of only eleven institutions in Germany to have received the AACSB accreditation.

 History

 The university was founded in 1877 with its origins in the Ducal Academy of Arts and Crafts and Technical School for the Metal Processing Industry.
 The other faculty—the Pforzheim Business School came of the national business college that established in 1963.
 In the year 1992, a new faculty was established and named as The Faculty of Engineering and the other two faculties were also amalgamated together and since then it became the Hochschule Pforzheim University of Applied Science which enrolls more than 6,000 students nowadays.
+Since 1992, the university has regularly hosted international design workshops attracting students from across Europe.